ggonnella/gfapy/doc/tutorial/validation.rst

 Manual validation
 ~~~~~~~~~~~~~~~~~

-Independently from the validation level choosen, the user can always
+Independently from the validation level choosen, the user can always check the
-check the value of a field calling ``validate_field(fieldname)`` on the
+value of a field calling
+:meth:`~gfapy.line.common.validate.Validate.validate_field` on the line
-line instance.
+instance.
 If no exeption is raised, the field content is valid.

 To check if the entire content of the line is valid, the user can call
-``validate`` on the line instance.
-This will check all fields and
+:meth:`~gfapy.line.common.validate.Validate.validate` on the line instance.
-perform cross-field validations, such as comparing the length of the
+This will check all fields and perform cross-field validations, such as
-sequence of a GFA1 segment, to the value of the LN tag (if present).
+comparing the length of the sequence of a GFA1 segment, to the value of the LN
+tag (if present).

 It is also possible to validate the structure of the GFA, for example to
 check if there are unresolved references to lines.
 To do this, use the
-``validate()`` method of the ``gfapy.Gfa`` class.
+:meth:`~gfapy.gfa.Gfa.validate` of the :class:`~gfapy.gfa.Gfa` instance.

 No validations
 ~~~~~~~~~~~~~~